Zimbabwe braces for close election as early parliamentary results come in

 By Nelson Banya and Nyasha Chingono

-HARARE, Aug 25 (Reuters) - Early parliamentary results in Zimbabwe showed the ruling party and the main opposition neck and neck on Friday, after an election in which President Emmerson Mnangagwa's ZANU-PF party was widely expected to maintain its 43-year grip on power.
+HARARE, Aug 25 (Reuters) - Early parliamentary results in Zimbabwe showed the ruling party and the main opposition in a close race on Friday, after an election in which President Emmerson Mnangagwa's ZANU-PF party was widely expected to maintain its 43-year grip on power.

+Results announced so far by the Zimbabwe Electoral Commission showed ZANU-PF winning 43 parliamentary constituencies and the main opposition party Citizens Coalition for Change (CCC) winning 37, out of a total of 210 single-member constituencies.

 Presidential results have yet to be announced after Wednesday's vote, which was extended into Thursday in some neighbourhoods due to late printing of ballot papers.